 Federal Supplemental Opportunity Grant (FSEOG)

 The FSEOG program is federally funded for the purpose of helping the financially needy students meet the cost of postsecondary education.
-This program is administered by TTC; however, FSEOG funds are awarded only to Pell Grant recipients who have completed the FASFA the earliest and have submitted all required paperwork to the Financial Aid office.
-These funds are initially awarded until there are not anymore funds available in the awarding allocation.
-TTC awards a total of $1,300 for the year and $650 for a semester and the amount will change to $100 per year or $500 per semester (two semesters) in 2017/18.
+This program is administered by TTC; however, FSEOG funds are awarded only to Pell Grant recipients who have completed the FAFSA the earliest and have submitted all required paperwork to the Financial Aid office.
+These funds are initially awarded until there are not any more funds available in the awarding allocation.
+TTC awards a total of $700 for the year or $350 per semester (two semesters).

 - Students must first be Pell Grant eligible to receive the FSEOG Grant (see above).

-- The FSEOG grant pays based on the number of credit hours enrolled but must be enrolled in at least 6 credit hours per semester.
+- The FSEOG grant pays based on the number of credit hours enrolled but must be enrolled in at least 1 eligible credit hour per semester.

 - This grant has limited funds, which is why it is important to complete the FAFSA early.
 Students must file a Free Application for Federal Student Aid (FAFSA) at fafsa.gov and have the results sent to TTC.